 We make three observations based on these results.
 First, with a spike threshold that is large enough to avoid false positives, the honk detector performs better (i.e., has fewer false negatives) in the exposed vehicle scenario due to the higher sound power level.
 Second, the varying sensitivity of microphone in different phones can result in different number of honks being detected even on the same trace.
 These two observations indicate that when comparing honk data at different locations, care must be taken to separate out the data based on phone-type and ambient noise level before comparison.
-Third, a high spike threshold can substantially guard against false positives (0% for $T \geq 7$ in this trace), though, it cannot eliminate it completely.
-In one of our audio traces, there was an instance of a spurious detection of a honk arising from the sound of a bird's chirping, which displayed horn-like characteristics.
-In general, this detector will have false positives whenever the audio content has honk-like spectrogram characteristics (e.g., alarms).
+Third, a high spike threshold can substantially guard against false positives (0% for $T \ge 7$ in this trace), though, it cannot eliminate it completely.
+In one of our audio traces, there was an instance of a spurious detection of a horn arising from the sound of a bird chirping that displayed horn-like characteristics.
+In general, this detector will have false positives whenever the audio content has honk-like spectrogram characteristics (e.g. alarms).
 If these false-positives become significant in some settings, a more sophisticated honk detector would be necessary.
-In future work, we plan to investigate machine learning based approaches for honk detection.